I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 1) Slow-Cooker Salsa Chicken

-I have started to keep extra salsa like I’m stashing emergency cash because I do this really often.
-Just put in thawed boneless chicken (thighs will make it juicier), a jar of salsa, and a little cumin.
-You just need to cook it until the chicken is at 165 degrees and shreds easily.
+I’ve started stashing extra salsa like I’m hiding some cash because I make this recipe so often.
+Dump thawed boneless chicken (use thighs for juicier result), a jar of salsa, and a sprinkle of cumin to the pot and cook until the chicken shreds easily at 165°F.

-Note your spice level as powdered chipotle is a strong addition to the mild salsa.
+Be cautious with the level of spiciness, as chipotle powder is a strong contender against mild salsa.

 2) Mississippi Pot Roast

-Attempting to recreate this dish could easily be mistaken for wizardry.
-With a chuck roast, ranch seasoning, au jus mix, butter, and pepperoncini, you’re well on your way to concocting a meal.
-A meal that is rich, tangy, and salty.
+We are attempting to create wizardry for the first time.
+Combining a chuck roast with ranch seasoning, an au jus mix, butter, and pepperoncini is halfway to a meal.
+A meal that is rich, tangy and salty.

-I have had it on mashed potatoes, egg noodles, and once out of pure laziness, on some toasted bread.
-If you are sensitive to salt, you can use less of the seasoning packet and add more pepperoncini for additional flavor.
+I have had it served on egg noodles, mashed potatoes, and once out of sheer laziness, on some toasted bread.
+If salt is an issue for you, you may use less of the seasoning packet and add additional pepperoncini for more flavor.

 3) Pesto Chicken Thighs